Let me Introduce Myself. My name is Paula Slavens, an unusual name that I inherited from my husband. I now use

 Writing those letters required a lot of soul searching.
 Life with Dad conjured up memories of some good times, but

 the bad times cast some very deep shadows.
-Dad wasn’t always the nicest person on earth, but he taught us how
+Dad wasn’t always the nicest person on earth, but he taught us how to work hard and be responsible people.
+Writing these final words challenged memories and feelings as we reflected on our love, but also remembered the pain—a lifetime of conflicting emotions summed up in one final letter.

 A new career

-a chore made possible because years earlier my husband Rick and I had captured Dad’s stories on video and audiotapes.
-Armed with this oral history, family photos, drawings and other memorabilia, I created a book—a
+Those letters became the foundation for a collective memorial; each one a treasure that reflected a different perspective of growing up on the farm.
+My mother asked me to gather those gems and make a book out of them—a chore made possible because years earlier my husband Rick and I had captured Dad’s stories on video and audiotapes.
+Armed with this oral history, family photos, drawings and other memorabilia, I created a book—a chronicle from birth to death.
+It evolved as a catharsis for me, helping with the healing process; and, it also planted a seed for my new career.

 I distributed the Fred Bartel memorial books to family and friends at Christmas and shared it with fellow genealogists

-led to the fortuitous meeting of APH member, Joella Werlin, who encouraged me to join this outstanding organization that helps people develop memoir-writing businesses.
-APH opened to door as a perfect match for my new career interests.
+at our January meeting in Washington County.
+Certified genealogist Connie Lenzen, approached me afterwards, explaining that she was commissioning a workshop brochure in conjunction with the Portland Art Museum and would like my help.
+After a year of dealing with cancer, designing the brochure proved to be a welcomed diversion.
+It also led to the fortuitous meeting of APH member, Joella Werlin, who encouraged me to join this outstanding organization that helps people develop memoir-writing businesses.
+APH opened the door as a perfect match for my new career interests.
 Since then, I have written, designed and published projects ranging from personal memoirs to family and corporate book projects, as well as other business-oriented graphic design products.
 In addition to our own book projects, Rick and I provide design and publishing services for other APH members.

 Qualifications